jasonlienardi/tp/docs/UserGuide.md

 Added mie to available meals
 ~~~

-### 1.2.4 Add new meal to available meals: `newDrink`
+### 2.2.5 Add new drink to pre-defined drinks: `newDrink`
-Adds a new drink to available drinks
+Adds a user-defined new drink to the pre-defined drinks.
+You would need to input the **drink name** and its
+corresponding **nutritional content** (namely calories, carbohydrates content, sugar, protein, fat) per **100ml** of
+intake.

+A reminder that this user-defined drink will only be saved to our database when you **safely exit** our application
+with the command `exit`.

+Note: We are not responsible for whether the drink name and its nutrional contents are accurate.
+Please verify your information before inputting.

 **Format**: `newDrink DRINK_NAME,CALORIES,CARBS,SUGAR,PROTEIN,FAT`
 **Sample Input**: `newDrink coke,153,32,1,2,1`
 **Expected Output**: